 - Fashionable crossover looks

-- Little benefit over a regular Sandero
+- No added capability over regular Sandero

 Budget brand Dacia frequently plays the special edition card to boost its range’s appeal and right on cue it has burst into 2020 with a trio of SE Twenty limited...